populationgenomics/cpg-infrastructure/README.md

 - upload:
   - Upload data into upload buckets as specified in the `datasets/$DATASET/upload.yaml` file.
 - external-repository-reader
   - Read access to data in main.
+This is distinct from the `data-manager` role as it only grants read access to main and no additional access to any other buckets or services.
   - Developed to support Terra Data Repository service account access to self-hosted production data in CPG buckets.
+Do not assign this role to a human user.

 ## Setup